 LfD (sometimes also called Imitation Learning) is an umbrella term used for any learning methodology that leverages demonstrations to learn any function of interest.
 The simple nature of many LfD techniques had prompted researchers for quite some time to leverage it for complicated tasks such as avoiding navigating through pedestrian trajectories (), helicopter control (), autonomous driving (), one-shot visual transfer () etc. In this section I will first develop perspective around why LfD is significant today, followed by formalizing LfD and different ways of approaching it, then talk about unique complications arising from the nature of LfD based techniques and finally talk briefly about getting around these unique LfD problems and extensions.

 Very broadly, LfD has three major advantages over other learning paradigms:

 - Communication of intent is easy:: The major way of communicating intent is through reward functions but reward functions are hard to design.
-Given that our state of the art AI techniques can potentially do wireheading or reward hacking () and the ability of LfD techniques to open up tailoring of AI-powered systems, methods that leverage demonstrations seem more enticing.
+Given the fact that LfD techniques allow communication of intent easily, methods that leverage demonstrations seem more enticing to adopt.

 - Finding a good control solution is hard:: Optimization (or credit assignment) is hard, and so is exploration.
-A lot of times the converged solution is not the best possible achievable answer.
-However, conveying the best solution through demonstrations is an easier task to do.
+Often, the converged solution is not the best possible achievable answer.
+However, conveying the best solution through demonstrations is an easier task.
 This phenomenon even exists in the real world, as it had been observed with Fosbury Flop (, see figure below).

 - Learning from scratch is time-consuming and dangerous:: Usually learning from scratch necessitates making a catastrophic error to know that it was bad.
 This is unacceptable, especially in the real world.
 However, demonstrations can be used to effectively communicate how to avoid such situations.